PAM: Hi everyone, I’m Pam Laricchia from livingjoyfully.com and today I’m here with Robyn Coburn. Hi, Robyn!

 Sometimes it was during the day when I was just trying to nap.
 Then I would get to a point where I would slowly get back onto a more regular schedule.
 I am still sort of something of a night owl, and now she has her own scheduling.
 She knows she has something coming up, she manages to arrange her sleeping somehow.
 She makes herself stay up to push through a little bit so that she goes to bed later.
 It is weird, it is like her whole schedule has fallen away instead of being a very slow march, like one hour a day—we would go to sleep an hour, two hours later every day.
 Now she will be able to flip herself around over the course of three or four days.

 The great thing is I can just do me I do not have to worry about her sleep at all.
 I do not have to sit there with her.
-What I do now for her food, because I know she is going to be getting up at two, three in the morning, or one o’clock in the morning that is when her right time is going to be, I make her a little crock pot early in the evening and leave it going for her and she has her crock pot when she gets up.
+What I do now for her food, because I know she is going to be getting up at two, three in the morning, or one o’clock in the morning that is when her right time is going to be, I make her a little crock pot early in the evening and leave it going for her when she gets up.
 That is the easiest thing.

 The fears that she would never be able to get up and go somewhere if she was allowed to have her own sleep schedule have not come to pass.